-Most Mid Devon schools perform well against national averages, but there are concerns about the aspirations of young people in certain areas.
-62.5% of 16-year old pupils achieved 5 GCSE or equivalent at grades A - C including English and Maths in 2014 compared to 57.9% Devon-wide.
-However, the proportion of people of working age who lack any qualifications is higher than the Devon average.
+Most Mid Devon schools perform well against national averages, in 2017 69.9% of pupils achieved 5 GCSE or equivalent at grades A^ - C including English and Maths 56.3% for England as a whole.
+However the index of deprivation for education for the population as a whole was worse than the English average.